Role Of Women During French Revolution

 Q: What was the significance of Olympe de Gouges' Declaration of the Rights of Woman and of the Female Citizen?

-A: De Gouges' Declaration was a groundbreaking document that challenged the exclusion of women from the rights and liberties proclaimed in the Declaration of the Rights of Man and of the Citizen.
+A: De Gouges' Declaration was a interesting document that challenged the exclusion of women from the rights and liberties proclaimed in the Declaration of the Rights of Man and of the Citizen.
 It argued that women should have the same rights as men and served as a foundational text for the feminist movement.

 Q: How did the French Revolution impact women's lives in the long term?